bodrick/awesome/TOPICS.md

 *   [diasurgical/devilutionX](https://github.com/diasurgical/devilutionX) - Diablo build for modern operating systems

 ## aspnet4

 *   [CZEMacLeod/MSBuild.SDK.SystemWeb](https://github.com/CZEMacLeod/MSBuild.SDK.SystemWeb) - This MSBuild SDK is designed to allow for the easy creation and use of SDK (shortform) projects targeting ASP.NET 4.x using System.Web.

-## dotnetframework

-*   [CZEMacLeod/MSBuild.SDK.SystemWeb](https://github.com/CZEMacLeod/MSBuild.SDK.SystemWeb) - This MSBuild SDK is designed to allow for the easy creation and use of SDK (shortform) projects targeting ASP.NET 4.x using System.Web.